Couleslaw/Project-L/docs/TechnicalDocs/core/index.md

 For more details about verification results see the [VerificationFailure](../../ProjectLCoreDocs/html/T_ProjectLCore_GameActions_Verification_VerificationFailure.htm) abstract class and its derived classes, which can be found in the action verification [namespace](../../ProjectLCoreDocs/html/N_ProjectLCore_GameActions_Verification.htm).
 The derived classes contain the information about the reason why the action is invalid.
 This can be used by the AI player (and its programmer) to debug its decision making process.
 "%}

 After a successful verification, the action can be processed using the [GameActionProcessor](../../ProjectLCoreDocs/html/T_ProjectLCore_GameActions_GameActionProcessor.htm), which implements the `IActionProcessor` interface and modifies the `GameState` and `PlayerState` objects accordingly.
+It also has a queue for storing information about completed puzzles.

 {% include important.html content="
 The `GameActionProcessor` doesn't check action validity, so it should only be called after a successful verification.
 It is the responsibility of the caller to ensure that the action is valid.